Welcome to Wealthcommon Currency Central

 is distributed with interest due, paid back to holders of Treasury Bonds (or securities).

-Some banksters can make enormous profit via the difference between the face value
+Some banksters can yield enormous spread via the difference between the face value

 of their currency and its intrinsic production value -- not to mention the